 Reflecting and Thinking

-Today's textual reading is a little longer than normal-1 Corinthians 13, the "Love Chapter."
+Today's textual reading is a little longer than normal--1 Corinthians 13, the "Love Chapter."
 The members at Corinth were focused on who had the most important spiritual gift, on who had preeminence, importance, reputation, and position.
 Paul said, "You have not even considered the greatest gift in the body."
 Let me show you the most excellent way.
 What are some of the ways in which love is the greatest gift?

 As Paul explains in verses 8-10, the things the Corinthians were focused on were temporary.
 Tongues would cease.
 Prophecies would pass away, knowledge would pass away, the incomplete (imperfect) would pass away.
 The same verb is used in each of these statements, even though the NIV translation uses three different verbs.
 The gifts the Corinthians considered most important would stop.
 Tongues would cease.
 Their prophecies and knowledge were partial and incomplete and would pass away when the complete came.
 The focus on temporary gifts failed to honor the body and the contributions of every member.
 The focus on temporary gifts tended to maintain a state of immaturity.
 The focus on temporary gifts failed to consider the possibility of spiritual development and maturity.
-The focus on temporary gifts failed to think about the potential for full knowledge.
-The focus on temporary gifts failed to consider what was really lasting-faith, hope, and love, with the greatest of these as love.
+The focus on temporary gifts failed to think about the potential for more complete knowledge.
+The focus on temporary gifts failed to consider what was really lasting--faith, hope, and love, with the greatest of these being love.

 Dear God, help us learn the most excellent way.
 Help us establish as our priorities the things that matter most to you.
 Help us focus on things that matter and things that can make a difference.
-Help us not become distracted in things that call attention to ourselves.
+Help us not become distracted by things that call attention to ourselves.
 We pray in Jesus' name, Amen.